-2. On four occasions, the winner of the popular vote did not capture the presidency.
+2. On five occasions, the winner of the popular vote did not capture the presidency.

 3. Two states do not have winner-take-all systems.

 Nebraska and Maine are the only states that do not automatically award all of their electors to the winner of the state popular vote.
 Three of Nebraska’s five electoral votes are awarded to the winner of the popular vote in each of its three congressional districts, with the other two given to the statewide winner of the popular vote.
 Maine has a similar proportional distribution, with two votes awarded to the statewide winner and its other two votes given to the winners in each of its two congressional districts.

 4. On rare occasions, electors do not vote as pledged.

 The Constitution and federal law do not require electors to abide by the results of the popular vote in their states, so occasionally “faithless electors” go rogue and cast ballots for candidates other than the one to whom they are pledged.
 A slight majority of states require electors to cast their votes as pledged, although no “faithless elector” has ever been prosecuted.